CryptoOnion/doc/concepts/placement.md

 ```

 ## Subjective Values
 By default, every peer accessing a shared value will receive the same data.
-In some cases, it is beneficial to return a different value based on the accessing peer instance.
+In some cases, it is beneficial to return a
+different value based on the accessing peer instance.
 In this case subjective values can be used.

 The `sbj` modifier binds an identifier holding a reference to the peer instance that accesses the subjective value.
-This identifier can be used to filter the returned value on a per remote peer basis.
+This identifier can be used to operate (e.g. mapping) on a per remote peer basis.
+The values are created and saved
+on a per remote basis.
+Peers can then request the value (e.g. using `asLocal`) in order to transmit the value from
+the peer, that holds the specific value, to the request issuer.

-For example, in the following code snippet, a `Client` accessing `publicMessage` will receive all `message` values of other `Client` instances, but not his own.
+For example, in the following code snippet, a `Client` accessing `publicMessage` will receive all `message` values of
+other `Client` instances, but not his own.
+Internally there are multiple `publicMessage` values, one for each connected
+peer.
+Code inside the `sbj` runs locally (here: on the Server) and updates the internal values one by one.

 ```scala
 val message = on[Client] { Evt[String] }